HifromC/Bunce/README.md

 # Initialized empty Git repository in /Users/you/README-Bunce/.git/

 touch README-Bunce
-# Creates a file called "README-Bunce" in your Hello-World directory
+# Creates a file called "README-Bunce" in your README-Bunce directory